ViennaTools/ViennaFit/docs/getting-started/concepts.md

 ### Initial Domain

-The **initial domain** is your starting geometry before any processing.
+The **initial domain** is a ViennaPS domain.
+It is your starting geometry before any processing.

 **Contains:**
 - Material layers (Si, SiO2, etc.)
-- Initial geometry (flat, patterned, etc.)
+- Initial geometry
 - Spatial extent and grid resolution

 **Created with ViennaPS:**